JulienBara/DS_Lab3/README.md

 ## Description

-This is a simple python multithreaded socket server implemented during the second Distributed Systems' lab.
+This is a python multithreaded socket server implemented during the third Distributed Systems' lab.

-The project contains the server and a simple client (`client.py`) to test the server.

 ## Requirements